By LAUREN SILVER

 - On Sept.
 14, Judge Scott McAfee split the trial of two defendants in the case, Sidney Powell and Keneth Chesebro, who had requested a speedy trial.
 That means Trump’s trial will not begin in October.

-Carroll v.
-Trump (New York)
+E. Jean Carroll v.
+Donald J. Trump (New York)

 - In 2019, Trump allegedly made remarks about columnist E. Jean Carroll, after she publicly claimed that the former president attacked her in a dressing room in the 1990s, which he has denied.